Grants

 Summarize your future work into a few sentences or bullet points.

-For development grants, please provide an easy to test update or a demo video.
+Link to an easy to test version or a demo video.

 The Sia Foundation looks forward to funding your open source research and development projects.